 Later in the evening there was indeed a new block showing current movement but now as I tried to scroll back along the timeline to the earlier movement, the cursor kept instantly returning to the present and would not allow me to see the movement segment from earlier in the evening.

-IMHO this software needs work – and there were no updates available for the APP or the camera firmware.
+IMHO this software needs work – and there were no updates available for the APP or the camera firmware (April 2023 still no updates).